Paraguarí Department: Media and pathways

 Previously, the main channel of communication was the rail Carlos Antonio López and the route I Mcal.
 Lopez has branches that extend into the cities of Piribebuy, Carapegua-Ybycuí, Caapucú-Mbuyapey and Mbuyapey-Ybycui.
 Currently, the railroad has stopped working.

 Paraguarí has airstrips for small air machines.

 As for the media radio, there are amplitude modulation stations such as Radio FM and 1000, radio Ybyty Rok, Pan American, Yaguarón, Oda, Mensajera, and Carapeguá Colmenar.

 Economy

-This department is rich in livestock production.
+The department is rich in livestock production.
 Its inhabitants are principally engaged in raising cattle and pigs, on a smaller scale are breeding sheep, horses and goats.

 Poultry production also occupies an important place in production, are raised chickens, geese, turkeys and guineas.

 Agricultural production plays a less important and is geared primarily to supply its own inhabitants.
 The department has crops of rice, corn, onion, sweet orange, banana, sweet potato, sour orange, beans, tomatoes, pineapple, grapefruit, grapes, peas and potatoes.

 The industries that are in Paraguarí are: sugar mill, cotton spinning mills, dairies, distilleries and sugar cane alcohol fuel.

 Among the crafts, Carapeguá stands out with the production of a fabric called poyvi, also occurs ao po'i, encaje ju, hammocks and others.

 Tourism

-This department has places marked by a long history.
+The department has places marked by a long history.
 The temple Yaguarón's altar was carved by hand by the Indians in 1775.